-In this article, we fill this gap with the design of POSENS, a practical open source solution for end-to-end network slicing that comprises all the elements of an end-to-end mobile network: the user equipment, the RAN, and the core network (CN).
-POSENS implements a "slice-aware shared RAN" solution, enabling effective and efficient sharing of the network resources between different tenants that can independently provide different services.
+In this paper, we fill this gap with the design of POSENS, a practical open-source solution for end-to-end network slicing that comprises all the elements of an end-to-end mobile network: the User Equipment, the RAN and the Core Network.
+POSENS implements a "slice-aware shared RAN" solution, enabling the effective and efficient sharing of the network resources between different tenants that can independently provide different services.

-While POSENS is based on state-of-the-art open source solutions for mobile networks, these are substantially extended with the following additional implementations: a multi-slice UE, a slice-aware shared RAN solution, and specific multi-slice management and orchestration (MANO) capabilities, all of which are needed to provide an end-to-end solution for network slicing.
+While POSENS is based on state-of-the-art open-source solutions for mobile networks, these are substantially extended with the following additional implementations: (i) a multislice UE, (ii) a slice-aware shared RAN solution, and (iii) specific multi-slice Management and Orchestration (MANO) capabilities, all of which are needed to provide an end-to-end solution for network slicing.